Tuesday, February 1, 2011

 Nate Solder, T, Colorado

 Solder is a mammoth tackle, standing at 6’9” and weighing in at 315 pounds.
-He is a finalist for the Outland Trophy (best interior lineman) and many scouts say he could start immediately, which may be a necessity.
+Many scouts say he could start immediately, which may be a necessity if the offensive line is as depleted as it has the potential to be.
+Solder had a good showing at the Senior Bowl.

 Allen Bailey, DE, University of Miami